neoclide/coc-tsserver/Readme.md

 Tsserver language server extension for [coc.nvim](https://github.com/neoclide/coc.nvim).

+Tsserver is part of [TypeScript](https://github.com/microsoft/TypeScript) which provide rich features for javascript and typescript.

-Most of the code is from `typescript-language-features` extension which is bundled with VSCode.
+This extension is a fork of `typescript-language-features` extension which is bundled with VSCode.

 **Note:** for React to work as expected, you need your JSX filetype to be `javascript.jsx` and your TSX filetype to be `typescript.jsx` or `typescript.tsx`.
 In coc.nvim, these filetypes are mapped to `javascriptreact` and `typescriptreact` because that's what tsserver uses.

-**Note** for javascript project, make sure you have [jsconfig.json](https://code.visualstudio.com/docs/languages/jsconfig)
+**Note** for javascript project, configure [jsconfig.json](https://code.visualstudio.com/docs/languages/jsconfig) to make tsserver understand your code.

 ## Install